 I got a lot of practice being a bad sailor when I started lessons at the community sailing program in my mid-40s.

 Although I could describe the Bernoulli effect and how it caused a sailboat to move forward, to this day, I still don’t understand it in a concrete way.
-After the hundredth time pushing the tiller the wrong way from where I wanted to go, my only source of hope that I would ever improve came from something my first instructor told me: “Don’t get discouraged.
+And I felt discouraged when every time I pushed the tiller it went the opposite direction I want to turn.
+My only source of hope came from my first instructor telling me: “Don’t get discouraged.
 I find that people who take the longest to figure things out are usually really good sailors once the information clicks.”

-That encouragement kept me going with sailing until it did click.
+That encouragement kept me going with sailing until it clicked.
 And when each new skill found its place in my muscle memory, sailing felt more natural.

 From the start, my husband was a much better sailor than me.